Minerals Resource Rent Tax: Expected impact

 A total of $22.5 billion was expected to have been raised over the first four years of the tax, which would have been spent on pensions, tax cuts for small businesses and infrastructure projects, particularly in Queensland and Western Australia.

-Opposition to the tax was cited by many commentators as one reason for the replacement in June 2010 of the then prime minister, Kevin Rudd by his then deputy, Gillard.
+Opposition to the tax was cited by some commentators as one reason for the replacement in June 2010 of the then prime minister, Kevin Rudd by his then deputy, Gillard.
 Soon after the latter's appointment as leader, the government reached an agreement with several of the largest mining firms, including BHP Billiton, Xstrata and Rio Tinto, on changes that were announced on 2 July 2010.
 Negotiations with smaller companies did not take place at this time.

 The changes led to a reduction in the amount of revenue expected to be raised by the tax and offsetting reductions in the tax breaks the MRRT would have funded, for example; the proposed company tax cut was halved due to the reduction in revenue to be collected from the tax, along with reductions in other areas.